MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-recognition.md

 For information about how to use this<!--Suggested.--> model in Power Automate, see [Use the text recognition prebuilt model in Power Automate](flow-text-recognition.md).

-## Supported language, format, and size
+## Supported languages, format, and size

-The documents you can scan with the text recognition model must have these characteristics:
+The files you can scan with the text recognition model must have these characteristics:

-- **Language**: English
+- **Language**: Dutch, English, French, German, Italian, Portuguese, Spanish
 - **Format**:
   - JPG
   - PNG